Glyndŵr rebellion: Rebellion flounders

 In 1412, Owain captured, and later ransomed, a leading Welsh supporter of King Henry's, Dafydd Gam ("Crooked David"), in an ambush in Brecon.
 These were the last flashes of the revolt.
 This was the last time that Owain was seen alive by his enemies.
 As late as 1414, there were rumours that the Herefordshire based Lollard leader, Sir John Oldcastle, was communicating with Owain and reinforcements were sent to the major castles in the north and south.
 Outlaws and bandits left over from the rebellion were still active in Snowdonia.

 But by then things were changing.
 King Henry IV died in 1413 and his son King Henry V began to adopt a more conciliatory attitude to the Welsh.
-Royal Pardons were offered to the major leaders of the revolt and other opponents of his father's regime.
+Royal pardons were offered to the major leaders of the revolt and other opponents of his father's regime.
 In a symbolic and pious gesture, the body of deposed King Richard II was interred in Westminster Abbey.
-In 1415 Henry V offered a Pardon to Owain, as he prepared for war with France.
-There is evidence that the new King Henry V was in negotiations with Owain's son, Maredudd ab Owain Glyndŵr, but nothing was to come of it.
-In 1416 Maredudd was himself offered a Pardon but refused.
+In 1415 Henry V offered a pardon to Owain, as he prepared for war with France.
+There is evidence that he was in negotiations with Owain's son, Maredudd ab Owain Glyndŵr, but nothing was to come of it.
+In 1416 Maredudd was himself offered a pardon but refused.
 Perhaps his father Owain was still alive and he was unwilling to accept it while he lived.
-He finally accepted a Royal Pardon on 8 April 1421, suggesting that Owain Glyndŵr was finally dead.
+He finally accepted a royal pardon on 8 April 1421, suggesting that Owain Glyndŵr was finally dead.
 There is some evidence to suggest, in the poetry of the Welsh Bard Llawdden for example, that a few diehards continued to fight on even after 1421 under the leadership of Owain's son-in-law Phylib ap Rhys.

 The Annals of Owain Glyndwr (Panton MS. 22) finish in the year 1422.
 The last entry regarding the prince reads: